18F/join.tts.gsa.gov/pages/positions/18f-recruiter.md

 candidates.
 You will potentially be recruiting for a wide range of disciplines including: design, engineering, product managers, strategists and business operations.
 You’ll work closely with hiring managers to implement targeted attraction strategies, and you’ll also ensure that all of the candidates have a pleasant application experience.

-**If you are interested in this role please [sign up to our mailing list](https://join.tts.gsa.gov/newsletter/) and select "Operations" from the list of roles**